groggi/springer-dl/README.md

 springer-dl
 ================
-Please do not use it now.
-It's a prototype for now.
-One day it should make downloading Books from [http://rd.springer.com](http://rd.springer.com) easier.
+Working draft of a new Python script that helps to download different content (journals, books, ...) from [http://rd.springer.com](http://rd.springer.com).
+For now it handles only books and has some major problems. **I do not recommend to use it - it's still a work in progress!**